kathrinlin/customizing-aspnetcore-book/manuscript/09-actionfilters.md

 {
 ```

-in addition to the global filter registration, the ActionFilter needs to be registered in the `ServiceCollection` before we can use it with the `ServiceFilterAttribute`:
+In addition to the global filter registration, the ActionFilter needs to be registered in the `ServiceCollection` before we can use it with the `ServiceFilterAttribute`:

 ```csharp
 services.AddSingleton<LoggingActionFilter>();